 The truth behind chronic fatigue syndrome

-The truth about chronic fatigue is that researchers don’t know what causes it.
-There are a number of hypothesis floating around but none have completely solved the chronic fatigue puzzle.
-Some of the more common hypothesis as to what causes chronic fatigue syndrome include:
+The truth about CFS is that researchers don’t know what causes it.
+There are a number of hypothesis floating around but none have completely solved the puzzle.
+Some of the more common hypothesis as to what causes CFS includes:

 Notice how each of the above (except for genetics) results in a chronic state of inflammation and/or stress.
 Without question, any of the above will negatively affect your HPA axis.
 Over the long term, this could result in adrenal fatigue.
-Here is where chronic fatigue and adrenal fatigue start to overlap.
+Here is where CFS and AF start to overlap.

-I’ve come to believe that chronic fatigue syndrome has multiple causes.
-The root cause of chronic fatigue in you is probably not the root cause in your friend.
-You’ll both experience a decrease in mitochondrial function.
-Which will create a similar pattern of symptoms in both of you.
-Fatigue is, of course, the most common complaint.
+I’ve come to believe that CFS has multiple causes.
+Generally, no two patients have the same root cause.
+All will experience a decrease in mitochondrial function.
+Which will create a similar pattern of symptoms, fatigue being the most common.

-Chronic fatigue syndrome can cause adrenal fatigue.
-Adrenal fatigue does not cause chronic fatigue.
+Chronic fatigue syndrome can cause AF.
+Adrenal fatigue does not cause CFS.
 This is the biggest difference between the two conditions.

-Adrenal fatigue will often be a part of chronic fatigue.
-In order to overcome chronic fatigue syndrome, you need a well-functioning HPA axis.
-If you have adrenal fatigue, no matter the cause of your CFS, you won’t improve your energy.
+Adrenal fatigue will often be a part of CFS.
+In order to overcome CFS, you need a well-functioning HPA axis.
+If you have AF, no matter the cause of your CFS, you won’t improve your energy.
 To reclaim your energy, you need to identify and treat the root cause of your CFS and ensure your HPA axis is functioning optimally.

-Treatment: do you address adrenal fatigue or chronic fatigue first?
+Treatment: do you address AF or CFS first?

-The most important step is differentiating adrenal fatigue from chronic fatigue.
+The most important step is differentiating AF from CFS.
 Even though the main symptom – fatigue – is the same in both conditions, the treatments for each are quite different.

-Adrenal fatigue results from the chronic infection, inflammation, trauma, etc. found in CFS.
+Adrenal fatigue is a result of other symptoms of CFS like chronic infection, inflammation, and trauma.
 In this case, adrenal fatigue is a symptom.
 It needs to be addressed after properly identifying the root cause of CFS.

 In general, I recommend identifying and treating the root cause of CFS before addressing adrenal fatigue.
 If a mold or mycotoxin infection is found to be the cause of your chronic fatigue, you need to address it before working on your HPA axis/adrenal fatigue.

 Now, there’s a caveat to this treatment hierarchy.
 After a chronic infection like mold, your HPA axis can be incredibly low or under-functioning.
-In these cases, you’ll find that whenever you try to treat the mold – or whatever else may be causing your CFS – you end up feeling significantly worse.
+If this is the cases you’ll find that whenever you try to treat the mold – or whatever else may be causing your CFS – you end up feeling significantly worse.

-Should this be happening to you, you should focus on the initial stages of your treatment on your HPA axis/adrenal fatigue.
+Should this happen to you, you should focus on the initial stages of your treatment on your HPA axis/adrenal fatigue.
 Take a couple of months to focus on your nutrition and the best supplements for adrenal fatigue before treating your CFS.